Written by Michael Wagner

 The writers have created a great mystery here for the viewer.
 Who are the Uxbridge’s?
 They seem to be an elderly couple with nothing special about them, yet they survived an almost unimaginable destruction and their actions aren’t consistent with the behavior of someone who has gone through such a terrible ordeal.
 They seem more intent on spending their time dancing together around their undamaged home than worrying about where their next meal will come from.

-I found myself who could possible be behind the destruction?
+I found myself who could possibly be behind the destruction?
 The Borg?
 The Romulans?
 The Crystalline Entity?
 All are Star Trek: The Next Generation villains who could cause the destruction seen here.

 Meanwhile, Troi begins to suffer a breakdown of sorts from the music in her head.
 Dr. Crusher (Gates McFadden) is forced to place her in a deep coma to keep her from going mad.